Travelling by trains in Poland

 Express InterCity Premium (EIP) trains

 Those are usually run with high-speed Pendolino trains, and connect Warsaw and Tricity with other large cities.
 Most of them are equipped with Wi-Fi and electricity.
 Tea, coffee or water is served on the way, and there is a restaurant car if you need to eat something on the way.
 The price of Express InterCity Premium between Gdansk and Krakow is about 120-180 PLN if you buy it one week in advance.

 Those trains are as comfortable as EIP trains, except for they are not run with Pendolino trains, which means on some routes they are a bit slower.
 The price of the ticket from Gdansk to Warsaw if you buy it one week in advance is about 125 PLN.

-This used to be the best category of trains some time ago, but now it has been replaced with EIP and EIC trains.
+This used to be the best category of trains in Poland some time ago, but now it has been replaced with EIP and EIC trains.
 Intercity trains are run with modern, but not as comfortable cars as other types.
 They are also significantly cheaper.

 – those are the cheapest trains run by Intercity company.
 They sometimes run at night, so it might be a good idea to book a bed in a sleeping car if you don’t want to waste your time travelling during the day.

 Tickets for all EIP, EIC, Intercity and TLK trains may be bought online, but remember to have a printed copy or charged phone to show it to the ticket inspector.
 Also, if you bought the ticket on the internet, you need to produce an ID with the same name that is printed on the ticket.
 Price of TLK train between Gdansk and Krakow is about 70-100 PLN if you buy it one week in advance.